Skip to Main Content

 A guide to assist faculty and research administrators with the policy details and resources available for complying with the NIH Public Access Policy.

-Effective July 1, 2025, a revised version of the NIH Public Access Policy will be implemented.
+Effective July 1, 2025, a revised version of the NIH Public Access Policy has been implemented.
 While most elements of the policy remain unchanged, a key update eliminates the previous 12-month embargo period.
 As a result, all peer-reviewed publications arising from NIH-funded research must be made immediately available to the public via PubMed Central upon publication.

 Please note: The current policy, including the 12-month embargo, will continue to apply to manuscripts accepted before July 1, 2025.

-For more information, please see the following Notice Number: NOT-OD-25-101 and the Public Access Policy website
+For more information, please see Notice Number: NOT-OD-25-101 and the Public Access Policy website

 Information for KUMC Investigators